October 21, 2022

 The trouble is, it's tough to stand out from other home builders on social media.
 That's why posting high-quality visuals is a great way to set yourself apart.
 Not only do people respond to strong visuals on social media, they also choose homes based on appearance.

 Plus, if you're worried about keeping up with a social media posting schedule, having a pool of gorgeous photos ready to share will make your life easier.
-You won't have to devote a ton of time crafting the perfect update—you can share a photo or video tour of a new build and call it a day.
+You won't have to devote a ton of time crafting the perfect update—you can share an image or video tour of a new build with a short caption and call it a day.

 Good Home Builder Photography Attracts More Buyers

 If your competitors primarily use amateur photographers, your homes will look much better by comparison.
-Home buyers will flock to your business because your dedication to quality caught their eye.
+Home buyers will flock to your business because your dedication to quality catches their eye.

 Plus, when you have more buyers vying for the same home, you can also expect the price to go up.
-The competition between buyers will generate more interest and you'll look even more desirable.
+The competition between buyers generates more interest, and you'll look even more desirable.
 The right photographs can bring you more clients and higher profits.

 It Builds Trust in Your Brand

-Without great photos, all buyers will see is your sales pitch.
+Without great photos, all buyers see is a sales pitch.
 Until they can see concrete examples, they won't trust your brand enough to want to make a purchase.

-The style of your photography also helps build brand recognition.
+The style of your photography and the quality of the lighting also helps build brand recognition.
 Ideally, people will recognize your photos even without your brand name.
 The more people recognize and trust your brand, the more sales you'll make.

 Home Builder Photography 101: Tips for Taking DIY High-Quality Photos